-Is your workplace up to code?
 The Canada Labour Code Part II requires all federally-regulated employers to take steps to ensure the health and safety of their employees.
 More specifically, employers must provide training for members of workplace and policy committees on occupational health and safety and their responsibilities under the Code.
-Committee members play a significant role in developing policies and programs, including the workplace hazard prevention program, its implementation and monitoring.
-Employers also have significant obligations to prevent workplace violence and harassment and must work jointly with worker representatives to meet many of these including developing or identifying training for workers and others.
+Committee members play a significant role in developing policies and programs, chief among these the workplace hazard prevention program, its implementation and monitoring.
 Other committee member duties include workplace inspections, investigation of worker concerns, record keeping and participation in the implementation of workplace changes that might affect occupational health and safety.

 Comprehensive training helps ensure employers and workplace representatives alike fully exercise these considerable rights and responsibilities.
 The Workers Health & Safety Centre (WHSC) offers training programs to meet and exceed these legal requirements.